inferadb/management/docs/authentication.md

 If you need to revoke access immediately (cannot wait 5 minutes):

-1. Implement real-time vault membership checks in Server API
+1. Implement real-time vault membership checks in Engine
 2. Use Redis pub/sub to propagate revocation events
 3. Maintain session/client revocation cache